Belema/request-etag/README.md

 ----------------------------
 Situations where the request response is not cached include,

+- the request is not a GET request,
 - The response has no entity tag in the header,
-- the request is sent with a cookie header,
+- the request is sent with a non-empty cookie header,
 - the response body is bigger than the cache.